Class of 2019 Undergraduates

 Franek, R., & The Princeton Review (2019).
 The Best 385 Colleges (2020 Edition).
 New York: Penguin Random House.

-Employers who hired four or more 2018 undergraduates
+Employers who hired four or more 2019 undergraduates

 Survey respondents report being hired by 418 unique employers.
 The employers below hired 4 or more class of 2018 graduates.

-|CGI||National Institutes of Health|
+|Amazon||National Institutes of Health|

 |EY||William & Mary|

-|Grant Thornton||United States Armed Forces|
+|The George Washington University||United States Armed Forces|

-Graduate School Enrollment
+Graduate & Professional School Enrollment

 |Eastern Virginia Medical School|

 Students enrolled in a wide variety of programs, including (but not limited to): Medicine, Accounting, Psychology, Public Policy, Education, Law, Government, Counseling, Physics, Engineering and Public Health.
 Respondents are pursuing 25 different graduate degree types, including the following: